 It’s great because you can take your camera with you when you park.

 But, it might not be as stable as other mounts, especially in bad weather.
+In very hot or cold conditions, suction cups can lose grip, so check the mount periodically.

 Sun Visor Mount